The Peritoneal (Abdominal) Cavity

 Clinical Relevance: Subphrenic Abscesses

-The subphrenic spaces are recesses in the greater sac of the peritoneal cavity between the anterosuperior diaphragmatic surface of the liver and the diaphragm.
-They are separated into right and left subphrenic spaces by the falciform ligament of the liver.
+The subphrenic recesses are potential spaces in the supracolic compartment of the greater sac.
+They arelocated between the diaphragm and the liver.
+There are left and right subphrenic spaces, separated by the falciform ligament of the liver.

-Subphrenic abscesses generally occur as a result of the accumulation of pus in the left or right subphrenic space as a consequence of peritonitis.
-They are more common on the right side due to the increased frequency of appendicitis and ruptured duodenal ulcers.
+Subphrenic abscesses refer to a accumulation of pus in the left or right subphrenic space.
+They are more common on the right side due to the increased frequency of appendicitis and ruptured duodenal ulcers (pus from the appendix can track up to the subphrenic space via the right paracolic gutter).

 Lesser Sac (Omental Bursa)

-The omental bursa lies posterior to the stomach and lesser omentum.
+The lesser sac lies posteriory to the stomach and lesser omentum.
 It allows the stomach to move freely against the structures posterior and inferior to it.

-The omental bursa is connected with the greater sac through an opening in in the omental bursa, the epiploic foramen.
+The omental bursa is connected with the greater sac through an opening in in the omental bursa – the epiploic foramen (of Winslow).

 The epiploic foramen is situated posterior to the free edge of the lesser omentum (the hepatoduodenal ligament).